-A Demand for a Revolution-A Plea for an Advance in Osteopathy-Object of Osteopathy-How to Irrigate-Death Defined-How Pain is Created-The Building of the Thigh-Bone-The Solvent Powers of Life-The Destruction of Pain-The Object of Moving Bones and Muscles.
+A Demand for a Revolution-A Plea for an Advance in Osteopathy-Object of Osteopathy-How to Irrigate-Death Defined-How Pain is Created-The Building of the ThighBone-The Solvent Powers of Life-The Destruction of Pain-The Object of Moving Bones and Muscles.

-An absolute demand for revolution is before us at this day and time, for there is a demand for a progressive step in the line of treating disease.
-We have been satisfied by the results obtained, and became strictly dominated by form each day, repeating what we have done.
-Our hands are far ahead of the position that should be regulated by thought.
+AN absolute demand for reformation is before us at this day and time, a demand for a progressive step in the line of treating disease.
+We have been satisfied with the results obtained, and have become strictly dominated by form each day, repeating what we have done.
+Your hands are far ahead of the position that should be regulated by thought.

-For a number of days I have been haunted by the feeling that we are in danger of getting in a rut unworthy of higher consideration than should fall to mere imitation.
-Let us not be governed to-day by what we did yesterday, nor to-morrow by what we do to-day, for day by day we must show progress.
-In early days we made hundreds of moves of muscles and parts of the system.
-Some we cured and some we did not.
-Which did the good and which the harm, we could not tell; still we allowed ourselves to be proud of the great per cent of cures that we obtained under this system of hit-and-miss.
+For a number of days I have been haunted by the feeling that we are in danger of getting in a rut, unworthy of higher consideration, which would fall to mere imitation.
+Let us not be governed to-day by what we did yesterday, nor to-morrow by what we do today, for day by day we must show progress.
+In the early days we made hundreds of moves of muscles and other parts of the system.
+Some patients we cured and some we did not.
+Which moves did the good and which the harm, we could not tell; still we allowed ourselves to be proud of the great per cent, of cures that we obtained under the system of hit-and-miss.

-At the head of our column we carry a flag of progress, and should honor it with greater results by better applications of the principles of Osteopathy.
+At the head of our column we carry the flag of progress, and should honor it with greater results by better application of the principles of Osteopathy.

 We must avoid the dust of habit.
-We must so adjust our telescopes that we may set our compass to run to stars of greater magnitude, that shine from the breast of the exacting Infinite.
-He Himself cannot succeed without a close observance of the laws of success, which are uncompromising and absolute.
+We must so adjust our telescopes that we may set our compass and run to stars of greater magnitude, which shine from the breast of the exacting Infinite.
+He Himself cannot succeed without a close observance of the laws, which are uncompromising and absolute.
 If so, we should never move a bone, muscle, ligament, or nerve with a view of healing the afflicted, but move at such time and place as uncompromising demands order and enforce.
-To make the sick well is no duty of the operator, but to adjust a part or whole of the system that the rivers of life may flow in and irrigate the famishing fields.
-We should stop and consider at the point of irrigation how often the mains should be opened to supply the ditches, how long the sun of life should shine upon that crop, to do its duties of nourishing and vitalizing them according to individual demands.
-I have said to heal the sick is a duty that belongs to another division of Operators, and not to hewers of timber, nor muscles of force, but to the rivers of life only.
+To make the sick well is not the duty of the operator, but to adjust a part or the whole of the system in order that the rivers of life may flow in and irrigate the famishing fields.
+We should stop and consider at the point of irrigation how often the mains should be opened to supply the ditches, how long the sun of life should shine upon that crop, doing its duty of nourishing and vitalizing it according to individual demands.
+I have said to heal the sick is a duty that belongs to another division of Operators, and not to hewers of timber, nor to muscles of force, but to the rivers of life only.
 To irrigate too much is as detrimental as too little or not at all.
 How much? is the all-important question to solve.
-The kind and quantity must be supplied at the right time and place only.
-If this fluid be in the brain, open the rivers and they will expel all driftwood and unkindly substances, and proceed at once to the duties of their division, which is life with all its harmony.
-That division is law and life itself.
+The kind and quantity of fluid or force must be supplied at the right time and place only.
+If this fluid be in the brain, open the rivers and they will expel all driftwood and waste substances, and permit the organs to proceed at once to the duties of their division, which is law and life itself.

 Cause and effect are perpetual.
-Cause may not be as large in the beginning in some cases as others, but time adds to the effect until the effect overbalances cause, and the end is death.
-Death is the completed work of development of the sum total of effect to a finished work of nature.
+Cause may not be as large in the beginning in some cases as in others, but time adds to the effect until the effect overbalances cause, and the end is death.
+Death is the end or the sum total of effects.